Open to all school-aged children (Pre-primary to Year 12) who are formally studying the Greek language

 - Fluency in speaking Greek.

-Students must avoid reading scripted text in this event.
-Students can use palm cards or other prompts, or learn their lines off by heart, although a natural approach is encouraged.
+Students must not read scripted text in this competition.
+Students can use palm cards or other prompts, or learn their lines off by heart, although a natural approach is preferred.

 - Clear communication of meaning.